Rasperised/Interactive-Geriatric-Games/README.md

 ## Playable Game Builds
 This repository contains the full Unity project files and source code.

-For those who wish to **run and test the games directly without using the Unity Editor**, the final compiled executable builds are provided in a separate repository:
+For playable build versions of the games, please refer to the following repository:

 **Build Repository:**
 https://github.com/Rasperised/Interactive-Geriatric-Games-Builds